-Once your dog has been diagnosed with hypoglycemia, the very first homemade treatment is rubbing honey on to the dog’s gums.
-Also, you can use warm heating pads to increase the dog’s body temperature.
-Place the heating pads around the puppy’s body.
-These two remedies will help to stabilize the dog’s condition.
+Once your dog has been diagnosed with hypoglycemia, the very first homemade treatment is rubbing honey on its gums.

 When your dog has retinal dysplasia, there is a layer of tissue that covers the backside of the dog’s eyeball.
-Unfortunately, the retina is responsible for the sense of vision.
-Damage on this tissue leads to visual problems or in worst cases, blindness.
+Unfortunately, the retina is responsible for the dog’s vision.
+Damage on this tissue leads to visual problems, worst case, blindness.

-In mild cases, you cannot tell that your dog is experiencing any visual problems.
+In mild cases, you can’t even tell that your dog is experiencing any visual problems.
 To detect the severity of this condition, your dog might need to undergo a visual exam.
-When the dog’s vision is affected, some signs will be evident.
+When the dog’s vision is affected, some signs will be evident:

 - Bumping into objects

-As discussed earlier, this condition is inherited from the breed’s parents.
+As discussed earlier, this condition is usually inherited from the dog’s parents.
 However, in some cases, it could develop after eye trauma or an eye infection.
 Ensure that you take your dog for examination on a yearly basis for early diagnosis.

-Unfortunately, so far there is no cure for this disorder.
-Dogs that have very mild cases of this disease live just well without any difficulties.
-In extreme cases, the dog will still survive but with time may end losing their vision, partially or fully.
-That is why you need to train your dog to adjust their vision when they have this condition.
+In extreme cases, the dog will still survive, but may end up losing its vision, either partially or fully.
+You will need to train your dog to adjust its vision if it has this condition.

-All in all, you should not be so worried about your Yorkshire terrier.
-That is because they have an incredible sense of smell and hearing.
-That way, they end up compensating for their loss of sight with their excellent sense of smell and hearing.
+Even if your dog has a serious case, you don’t need to worry too much about your Yorkshire terrier.
+They have an incredible sense of smell and hearing.
+It is much easier for them than it is for us to compensate for their loss of sight with their excellent sense of smell and hearing.

-For that reason, instead of using a dog collar, it is advisable that you consider using a harness instead.
+The best way to prevent this is to not use collars on your Yorkie.
+You should strongly consider using a harness instead.
 A harness will always give you better control when training the dog.
-At the same time, the harness will not hurt the dog’s trachea.
+At the same time, the best Yorkie harnesses will not hurt the dog’s trachea.